LOCATION & PARKING

-For example, if I open my books in January, this would be to book appointments for February, March, and possibly April.
-The best way to stay updated is to sign up for my newsletter, as I’ll be using this method a lot more in the future to give you a heads up before I announce anything on instagram.
-All booking is done via email.
+The best way to stay updated is to sign up for my newsletter, or check my instagram for booking updates.
+All booking is done via my booking form.
+Please allow 1-2 weeks for a response.
 I don’t answer DMs regarding tattoo inquires.
-If you send a request when my books are closed, you likely won’t receive a response until my books open.
+Generally speaking, you can send a request whenever you want!
+Just know that if I get an email outside of a booking period, it may take longer than 2 weeks to receive a response.
 You can always email me at any time and expect a fairly prompt response if you’re scheduling for in progress work, if you have any questions or concerns about your healing tattoo, or if you need clarification regarding my polices.

 DANAGLOVERTATTOO@GMAIL.COM